Keto Blueberry Cobbler with Almond Flour Biscuit

-A low-carb blueberry cobbler recipe is one of the easiest old-fashioned dessert recipe to serve to your family with no doubt that everyone will ask for more, even non-keto eaters.
+A low-carb blueberry cobbler recipe is one of the easiest old-fashioned dessert recipes to serve to your family, with no doubt that everyone will ask for more, even non-keto eaters.

 Choice of berries

-If you are using frozen blueberries they will release more juice to the recipe and therefore it’s recommended to add more thickening agent to prevent the biscuit from soaking in the berry juice.
+If you are using frozen blueberries, they will release more juice to the recipe, and therefore, it’s recommended to add more thickening agents to prevent the biscuit from soaking in the berry juice.

 Glazed juicy blueberry layer